yildirimxai/ai-search-and-rescue-drone-system/README.md

 ### PROJECT Dataset — Final Model Comparison

-The PROJECT dataset was constructed by combining and curating samples from the public **SARD** and **WiSARD** datasets.
-SARD was used as a task-focused aerial human detection dataset, while RGB-only WiSARD samples were selectively included to improve environmental diversity, including forested backgrounds, partial occlusion, scale variation, and complex terrain.
+The **PROJECT dataset** was created by selecting, filtering, cleaning, and reorganizing samples from the public **SARD** and **WiSARD** datasets for the target UAV-based search-and-rescue human detection scenario.

+SARD was used as a task-focused aerial human detection source.
+RGB-only WiSARD samples were selectively included to improve environmental diversity such as forested backgrounds, partial occlusion, scale variation, and complex terrain.

 | Split | Images |
 |---|---:|